hvkshetry/autocad-mcp/README.md

 - `connect_blocks`: Connect two blocks with a line between named connection points
 - `label_block`: Add a text label to a block
 - `arrange_blocks`: Arrange multiple blocks in a sequence with custom spacing
+- `create_polyline`: Create a polyline from a series of points
+- `rotate_entity_by_id`: Rotate an entity around a base point
+- `create_linear_dimension`: Add a linear dimension between two points
+- `create_hatch`: Add hatching to a closed polyline area
-- `set_layer_properties`: Create or modify layers with color and linetype
+- `set_layer_properties`: Create or modify layers with color, linetype, lineweight, etc.
 - `execute_custom_autolisp`: Run custom AutoLISP code directly

 ## LISP Library Structure